zigar/ROAR/README.md

-For Android phone, you will need to connect it to a host with USB debug mode. and then ADB forward is required to map android's port to host's link local port, at last a map tool to external ip address is required as well.
+For Android phone, you will need to connect it to a host with USB debug mode. and then ADB forward is required to map android's port to host's link local port, at last a map tool to external ip address is required as well, I use passport.